-1. Coos Housing Access Program Housing Trust Fund
+2. Coos Housing Access Program Housing Trust Fund

 The Coos Housing Access Program (CHAP) was organized to create and administer a Housing Trust Fund that can raise money and secure property to be used for the development of affordable and workforce housing.
 CHAP initially generates funds through board-directed fund-raising, higher-order grant development, charitable trusts, and land donations, and then distributes these funds or real property to entities that will oversee construction or renovation in the form of grants, loans, revolving loan funds, or other mechanisms as determined by the Board of Directors.
-Affordable Housing is defined as housing that is attainable for households in Coos

-County earning less than 60% of Area Median Income (AMI) which is \$43,308 per the 2018 US Census.
-In other words, the CHAP is seeking to develop affordable housing options for families with incomes as low as \$26,000 per year.
+Affordable Housing is defined as housing that is attainable for households in Coos County earning less than 60% of Area Median Income (AMI) which is \$49,445 per 2021 numbers from Census.gov.
+In other words, the CHAP is seeking to develop affordable housing options for families with incomes as low as \$29,667 per year.
 The ultimate goal is to create housing that will be owned by the occupant, rather than tenant housing.
-[Workforce Housing is defined as housing that is attainable for households in the County earning between 60% and 120% of Area Median Income (AMI).]
+[Workforce Housing is defined as housing that is attainable for Area Median Income (AMI).]

-Over the course of the past three years, the Coos Housing Action Team (HAT) generated \$85,000 in contributions and grant resources that was used to retain consultants to develop a Coos Housing Needs Assessment Study and a Coos Housing Plan.
-The assessment and planning documents were widely received, have been adopted by Coos County and most of the cities within Coos County.
+Over the past three years, the Coos Housing Action Team (HAT) generated \$85,000 in contributions and grant resources that were used to retain consultants to develop a Coos Housing Needs Assessment Study and a Coos Housing Plan.
+The assessment and planning documents were widely received, and have been adopted by Coos County and most of the cities within Coos County.
 One of the critical steps identified in the Coos Housing Plan was the creation of a non-profit housing trust fund.
 Under the leadership of the Coos Housing Action Team (HAT), and with support provided by Advanced Health and South Coast Ruralhealth Integrated Provider Team (SCRIPT, an Oregon not-for-profit corporation), the housing trust fund was created and incorporated as a nonprofit entity under the name, Coos Housing Access Program, or CHAP.